zhangfenbao/confucius_backend/README.md

 # Open Sesame

 Open Source multi-modal LLM environment.
-Host your own web and mobile chat interface, powered by real-time bots that provide best-in-class voice AI functionality with an emphasis on:
+Host your own web and mobile chat interface, powered by real-time bots that provide voice AI interactivity with an emphasis on:

 - Using any model for any conversation thread
 - Data ownership